baseboxorg/jeffskinnerbox.github.io/content/ideas/bluetooth-and-beacons.md

 * [The Physical Web](https://google.github.io/physical-web/)

 # Web Bluetooth
-Web Bluetooth is a developing JavaScript API to allow websites to communicate with Bluetooth devices.
+Web Bluetooth or [Web Bluetooth API][38] is a developing JavaScript API to allow websites to communicate with Bluetooth devices.
 Sites ask the browser to show a list of nearby Bluetooth devices matching certain criteria, and the user either picks which to grant access to or cancels the dialog.
 This group is developing a [specification for Bluetooth APIs][13] to allow websites to communicate with devices in a secure and privacy-preserving way.

+This new and experimental API, newly introduced into Chrome browsers, pushes boundaries of beacon capabilities even further.
+It allows a web page to interact directly with a Bluetooth device.
+Pairing beacons with a beautiful website lets users experience the world around them as never before, bridging the web, mobile and physical realms together via these low-energy Bluetooth-powered devices.

 [The Web Bluetooth Security Model][14]
 [Some believe Web Bluetooth represents a security risk][15].